Rkarama26/E-commerce-App/README.md

 ---

 ## Project Overview
-The **Spring E-commerce Project** is a full-stack application that provides a robust platform for buying and selling products online.
+The **E-commerce Project** is a full-stack application that provides a robust platform for buying products online.
 It allows users to browse products, manage carts, place orders, and perform authentication securely.
-The backend is built using **Spring Boot** with features like JWT-based authentication and database management through **Spring Data JPA**.
+The backend is built using **Spring Boot** with features like JWT-based authentication.

 ---